klorenz/SublimeAXiki/README.rst

 aXiki Concept
 -------------

-If you are reading this from SublimeText, it is time to start Xikiing.
+If you are reading this document in SublimeText, it is time to start Xikiing.

 You have to remember only two keyboard shortcuts to get started: